2026 Programme

 Key takeaways:

-Skills, learning and development Fireside chat CIPD session
+Skills, Learning and Development Fireside chat CIPD session

 As working lives lengthen, organisations face a growing strategic challenge: how to keep experienced talent productive, engaged and contributing at pace.
 The opportunity is significant to keep experienced talent thriving – maintaining productivity, protecting critical capability and accelerating knowledge transfer.
 Yet CIPD research suggests that older workers are less likely to access development opportunities, even as many say they have skills that could be put to use in more demanding work.